 Brief Summary of the Practice

 Sacriston Surgery serves the whole of Sacriston as well as its surrounding areas.
 Our team includes seven GPs, three Nurses, a Health Care Assistant as well as our Practice Manager, Administration and Reception Staff.

 We offer a full General Practice Service and run Specialist Clinics for children and pregnant women, Coronary Heart Disease, Diabetes, Chronic Obstructive Pulmonary Disease, Asthma sufferers and for patients needing minor surgery.
-Contact Durham and Chester-le-Street Primary Care Trust on (0191) 301 1300 for services we do not provide.
+Contact County Durham Clinical Commissioning Group on (0191) 301 1300 or (0191) 605 3248 for services we do not provide.

 At Sacriston Surgery, we aim to treat all our patients promptly, courteously and in complete confidence.
 We feel it is important you know whom you are speaking to, so our Practice Staff wear a name badge and identify themselves on the telephone.